 MORE ACTOR HEADSHOT PREPARATION TIPS:

-Make sure you stay hydrated and get plenty of rest.
+Stay hydrated and get plenty of rest.
 This will help keep your skin clear and eyes bright.
 Don’t stress if you wake up with blemishes the day of your session (and don’t mess with them as that generally makes them worse -- let photoshop do the magic there!)

 It is not your job to be photogenic, it is my job to make you feel empowered to draw out your personality while you connect with the camera.
 You can relax knowing that I will direct you into your most flattering poses (this is critically important since you can’t see yourself, after all).
 I’ll give you posing tips to take with you, and YES, I’ll show you photos as we go (not all photographers do this).
 My clients love to see what we are getting and discuss any necessary modifications we want to make as we work together.